Looking to Save on Taxes? Opening an IRA by Tax Day May Help

 There is no minimum age requirement for opening and contributing to an IRA.
 But, as I noted in my answer to the question above, you must have taxable income on your income tax return to contribute to an IRA.

 However, there is an age maximum for contributing to a Traditional IRA.
 You must be under the age of 70½ at the end of the given tax year to contribute to a Traditional IRA.
 Once you reach 70½ you are required to begin taking Required Minimum Distributions (RMDs) based on your life expectancy.
-(You can learn more about RMDs here.)
+(Learn more about RMDs.)

 There is no maximum age for contributing to a Roth IRA.